dray01/dsphinx/_posts/cloud_run_build.rst

 02. Build the Container image using gcloud SDK.

 Next up, we need to take the above Dockerfile and build a Container image from it.
-Now the GCP SDK that can either be spun up in the cloud shell from the GCP console or installed localally via this guide_.
+Now the GCP SDK that can either be spun up in the cloud shell from the GCP console or instfalled locally via this guide_.
 The SDK gives us some cli options such as ``gcloud build --tag gcr.io/[PROJECT_ID]/[IMAGE_NAME] .`` Note the ``.`` is the current working directory that will include the ``Dockerfile``